chef-boneyard/cookbook-quality-metrics-rfc/README.md

 This repository is a place where the community can start collaborating on metrics.

+The lifecycle of a metric will be:

+* *Draft* - this is a proposed metric, ready for community discussion and approval.
+* *Accepted* - this metric has been accepted and merged into the master branch.
+* *Implemented* - this metric has been implemented and is contributing to the scores shown on the Supermarket.
+* *Closed* - this metric has not been accepted or has been removed from the system.

 ## Proposing New Metrics

 * create a new branch in this repository